orphefs/orphefs/README.md

 <p>
   <b>Latest updates:</b>

-Check out [my new app](https://share.streamlit.io/firegaze-ai/prototype/main/streamlit_app/streamlit_app.py) for wildfire smoke detection, powered by YOLOv5.
+- Check out [my new app](https://share.streamlit.io/firegaze-ai/prototype/main/streamlit_app/streamlit_app.py) for wildfire smoke detection, powered by YOLOv5.
+- Have a look at this [automated cryptocurrency trading bot](https://github.com/orphefs/cryptotrader) which uses handcrafted features and random forests for predicting whether to buy, sell, or hold a particular asset.

 </p>
 <b>My list of buzzwords:</b>